utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 JSON Schema specification enables you to describe a JSON document using a standard format.

-You can add a JSON Schema to your custom function to define and validate your custom function's options.
+You can add a JSON object to your custom function containing a JSON Schema that defines and validates the value that the `given` property returns and your custom function's options.
 To learn about adding a JSON Schema to your custom function, see the [`createRulesetFunction` Spectral function](#createrulesetfunction).

 You can use the official JSON Schema [documentation](https://json-schema.org/learn/getting-started-step-by-step.html) to learn more about describing a JSON document using this format.